 For the two and a half years after having my daughter, I struggled every day with my weight, my body image, a lack of energy, and most of all my self-esteem.
-In 2012, two years after giving birth, I was back to my 40-week pregnancy weight, at 190 lbs.
-For thirty months, this voice in my head bullied me day and night, shouting “You’re fat.
+In 2012, two years after giving birth, I was still at my 40-week pregnancy weight, 190 pounds.
+For 30 months, this voice in my head bullied me day and night, shouting “You’re fat.
 You’re ugly.
 Look how big your clothes are.
 You’re never going to change.
-You have no will power.
+You have no willpower.
 Might as well give up now … you’re already down that path.”

 In between beating myself up over my health, though, I sometimes had this hopeful voice in the back of my head telling me something would motivate me to change … I just had no idea what it was going to be.

 The key became incredibly clear to me, with immense thanks to Netflix and YouTube, on the last two days of 2012.
 Having discovered several food documentaries, one being Forks Over Knives, and an informational health presentation, my world―and my views about food and well-being―changed overnight.
 My answer was to go vegan, to adopt a plant-based lifestyle.

 So on January 1st of 2013, I began a new journey in life.
 As the first weeks went by, the changes that came along with the plant-based lifestyle astonished me.
 After three days of no dairy, I started breathing better, though I had no idea I had struggled before.
 My chest, my lungs, my body felt lighter and cleaner.
 A fog lifted from my mind, and I felt clear-headed and alert.
 I was inspired to try new foods and scope out new recipes.
 I had more fun cooking than I had in years.
 Best of all, I started losing weight immediately.